J. Todd Anderson: Pop opera

 Anderson has written the words and music for a pop opera entitled Nativity.
 It tells the story of the birth of Jesus through the eyes of angels.
-First performed in Dayton, Ohio in 1995, the show was not performed again until 2008.
-Anderson cites his influences on the piece being rock operas such as Tommy and Jesus Christ Superstar as well as gospel musicals.
+First performed in Dayton, Ohio, in 1995, the show was not performed again until 2008.
+For the piece, Anderson cites being influenced by rock operas such as Tommy and Jesus Christ Superstar as well as gospel musicals.